Fauré Sheet Music

 His music influenced many 20th century composers, linking the end of the Romaticism era with the beginning of the modern era.

 Fauré was one of six children, but the only one displaying musical talent.

 His father was a schoolmaster and when Fauré was four years old his father took a position at a teacher training college; École Normale d’Instituteurs.
-Attached to the school was a small Chapel which was very memorable to Fauré.
-Fauré is quoted below in reference to this chapel:
+Attached to the school was a small Chapel which was very memorable to Fauré and h wrote this about itl:

 In later years Fauré reminisced of his teacher Camille Saint-Saëns.